All In Training Services LLC

 The job title may be known as Instrument Processing Technician, Sterile Processing Technician, Central Service Technician, or something along those lines depending on the facility.
 While the starting rate for this position varies depending on the facility and/or state, starting rates can range from $18 to $23.
-Certified technicians are offered higher pay rates.
+Certified technicians are usually offered higher pay rates than non-certified technicians.

 When will the next class start?

 Where and how can I register?